-We have worked with the TutorsPlus teachers and IB examiners who are the experts in exam success to give you their best advice so that you can ace your IB Biology exam questions with a simple idea….
+We have worked with the TutorsPlus IB Biology Teachers and Examiners to give you their best advice so that you can get the best marks and Biology IB exam success

-You might think that no one could possibly need this advice to be successful, after all, it is obvious.
-Or is it?
-However, our IB Biology examiners say that many students miss what the exam question is asking them to do, and this can result in students’ missing out on key points in the final IB Biology exam.
+Our IB Biology examiners say that many students miss what the exam question is asking them to do, and this results in students’ missing out on key points.

-Often students clearly know IB Biology exam topic, but the examiner cannot award full marks.
-In many cases, this is because they have not addressed the exam question correctly.
+Often students clearly know IB Biology exam topic, but the examiner cannot award full marks, because of the way they have answered the question.

 Without a sound grasp of the precise meaning, you will find you are often not answering the question accurately and miss out on your chance of IB exam success.